-However, the auditors found that the licensee did not meet annual reporting requirements for siliviculture activities.
-The WLPPR requires that a licensee report information to the government for activities that occurred during the previous reporting period before May 31 of each year.
-Auditors found that the licensee did not submit annual reports on time for three of the eight cutblocks audited.
-The licensee had not reported planting activities for two cutblocks and free growing for one cutblock.
-Auditors also found the licensee did not conform to reporting standards on two cutblocks because the licensee reported forest cover updates that were unsupported by survey information, reported information that did not match silviculture surveys, and did not report activities and/or forest cover in all of the standards units contained in the cutblocks.
+The WLPPR requires that a licensee report information to the government for activities that occurred during the previous reporting period, before May 31 of each year.
+Auditors found that the previous licensee did not submit annual reports on time for all four of the cutblocks audited.
+The previous licensee had not reported free growing or regeneration delay milestones nor amended the milestone due dates if not achievable.
+Auditors also found the previous licensee did not conform to reporting standards3 on the four cutblocks because it had not reported forest cover updates nor silviculture activities in all cutblocks.